 Assessment is through a combination of folio presentation, project responses, written reflections and critical theory essays.

 All programs are delivered in English.
 You can access online resources through the myRMIT student portal.

-The four specialised areas allow you to refine your practice, however the program’s flexibility supports interdisciplinary studies and you may choose a range of courses from any of the plans throughout the degree.
+The four program plans allow you to refine your practice, however the flexibility supports interdisciplinary studies and you may choose a range of courses from any of the plans throughout the degree.

 The program structure allows you to develop your individual style of making art through the exploration of materials, media and approaches including:

 - experimental animation

 - gold and silversmithing

 - installation practice

 You will discover and develop your skills to assist in the investigation of ideas and creative interpretations.

 You will experiment within a framework of self-directed projects, supported by courses designed to further your conceptual, technical and critical thinking skills.
 Student exchange opportunities exist within the program for year 2 students.